AseelKeleeb/Eastern-Wonders/README.md

 ___

-### Limitations
+### Future Improvements
+While the website successfully delivers an engaging and interactive experience, there are several enhancements we plan to implement in the future.
+Currently, the JavaScript code is embedded within the HTML files, which can make the codebase less modular and harder to maintain.
+A key improvement would be to create separate .js files for better organization and scalability.

-While we aimed for comprehensive functionality, time constraints, and project requirements limited the implementation of some advanced features, such as designing and connecting a database to our website.
-Future enhancements could include more interactive quizzes, improved user feedback systems, additional animations using JavaScript, and the design and integration of a database to store user data and feedback more efficiently.
+Additionally, we aim to design and integrate a database to store data and user feedback more efficiently.
+This would allow us to manage user interactions dynamically and improve the evaluation system.
+Future enhancements could also include more interactive quizzes, advanced animations using JavaScript, and an improved feedback system to better engage users and enhance their overall experience.

+These improvements will ensure that the website continues to evolve and provide a seamless, modern, and highly interactive user experience.

 ___